Sitecore/sitecore-marketplace-sdk/packages/xmc/README.md

 console.log(mutationResult.data); // Displays the updated host state data
 ```

-For an overview of all the possible values, refer to the `MutationMap` interfaces in the `augmentation.gen.ts` files of the package.
+For an overview of all the possible values, refer to the [`MutationMap` interface](../../docs/xmc/interfaces/MutationMap.md).

 > [!NOTE]
 > Behind the scenes, the Host SDK (integrated via the internal `core` package) attaches the required user token and performs the HTTP request on behalf of the Marketplace app (the client).